autogluon/autogluon/docs/tutorials/course/mlp.md

    `grace_period` values (so runs are not stopped until later), yet are also chosen with less probability.
 We recommend to always consider successive halving (`brackets = 1`) in a comparison.
-- Finally, with `type` (values `stopping`, `promotion`) you are choosing entirely different ways of extending successive halving scheduling to the asynchronous case.
+- Finally, with `type` (values `stopping`, `promotion`) you are choosing different ways of extending successive halving scheduling to the asynchronous case.
 The method for the default `stopping` is simpler and seems to perform well, but `promotion` is more careful promoting configurations to higher resource levels, which can work better in some cases.